WANTED: Have you seen this man?

-POLICE are searching for this man, who they say breached the terms of his prison licence.
+POLICE are searching for this man, who they say has breached the terms of his prison licence.

-Dean Brian Auton, 35, has been recalled to prison after his licence was revoked on December 10 for failing to attend appointments with his supervising probation officer, failed to reside at an approved address and displayed poor behaviour.
+Thomas Graham Fallon, 25, of Mayfield Grove, Harrogate, has been recalled to prison after he failed to attend appointments with the Probation Service.

-North Yorkshire Police said Auton was first released from Hull Prison on November 27, having been sentenced to 28 days' imprisonment at York Magistrates Court for theft on 14 November.
+North Yorkshire Police said Fallon had previously been recalled to prison for bad behaviour having been released early for various offences including fraud by false representation and thefts in Harrogate towards the end of 2015.

 Last Updated: